On Testing Independence and Goodness-of-fit in Linear Models: Testing independence of two random vectors

-Given an i.i.d. sample $(U_i,V_i)_{1 \le i \le n}$ from $P_{uv}$, we want to test whether $P_{uv}$ factorizes as $P_u \times P_v$.
-For the purpose of testing independence, we will use a biased empirical estimate of $\theta$ [\cite{KerIndepALT05}, Definition 2], obtained by replacing the unbiased $U$-statistics with the $V$-statistic
+Given an independent and identically distributed sample $(U_1,V_1), \ldots, (U_n,V_n)$ from $P_{uv}$, we want to test whether $P_{uv}$ factorizes as $P_u \times P_v$.
+For the purpose of testing independence, we will use a biased but computationally simpler empirical estimate of $\theta$ \citep[Definition 2]{KerIndepALT05}, obtained by replacing the unbiased $U$-statistics with the $V$-statistic